 Mental health guidance for outreach workers

-In 2013 Pathway worked with The Greater London Authority, Lambeth Council, South London and the Maudsley NHS Foundation Trust and Thames Reach to publish new tools and guidance to help outreach workers supporting people sleeping rough.
+Pathway works with The Greater London Authority, Lambeth Council, South London and the Maudsley NHS Foundation Trust and Thames Reach to publish tools and guidance to help outreach workers supporting people sleeping rough.

-The publication includes practical tools guiding workers through the use of the Mental Capacity Act and Mental Health Act and was updated in 2014 to include the Care Act and other statutory changes.
+The publication includes practical tools guiding workers through the use of the Mental Capacity Act and Mental Health Act.
+It has been regularly updated to include statutory changes, the most recent update was published in autumn 2017.

 Download the guidance – Mental Health Service Interventions for People Sleeping Rough